PwnHubCTF/deployer/README.md

 ## Installation

-### With docker
+### From source, with docker for Redis and MySQL

-You need docker compose
+- You need docker & docker-compose

-`docker-compose up -d`

-### From source

-You need to install redis first.

-If you have docker, you can simply do:

-`docker run -d -p 6379:6379`

-You need a DB, you can deploy a mysql docker for this
+- Run `docker-compose up -d `, to create a redis and a mysql docker

-Then, copy and paste .env.example, to create a .env file

-`cp .env.example .env`
+- Then, copy and paste .env.example, to create a .env file `cp .env.example .env`
+- Populate env file
+  - GITHUB_TOKEN is needed in order to pull private repositories
+- Install dependencies `npm install`

-You can now start NestJS app
+- You can now start NestJS app `npm run start:dev`

-`npm install`

-`npm run start:dev`

 # Usage

+In dev mode, you can go to `http://localhost:3000/api` to test API routes

 This project is an API to deploy a docker compose stack, from a github URL